UBC-MDS/DSCI_522-Age-and-Unemployment-Rates/README.md

 make clean
 ```

-The run_all.sh and Makefile consist of the the following commands:
+The run_all.sh and Makefile consist of the following commands:

 ```
 #1 Import data and perform data wrangling